 Our school education system, and the policies and legislation which support it, is designed to be inclusive and one which is based on the needs a child or young person experiences.

 Education authorities are required to identify the additional support needs of each child or young person for whose school education they are responsible.
-The Education (Additional Support for Learning) (Scotland) Act 2004 and amendments made in 2009 provide the legal framework for assessment.
+The Education (Additional Support for Learning) (Scotland) Act 2004 (ASfL Act) and amendments made in 2009 provide the legal framework for assessment.
 However, no particular model of assessment or support is prescribed in "the Act".
-The 2010 Code of Practice is also important and is designed to help schools, parents and others to understand the Act and ensure its implementation.
+The 2017 Code of Practice is also important and is designed to help schools, parents and others to understand the ASfL Act and ensure its implementation.

 Literacy, numeracy and Health and Wellbeing are the responsibilities of every teacher.
 Personalising learning is a key focus of Curriculum for Excellence, ensuring learning, teaching and assessment is planned with the learner at the centre and that support is targeted to individual needs.
-This approach is supported by ‘Getting it Right for Every Child’, a key Scottish Government policy for all professionals working to support children, young people and their families.
+This approach is supported by the ‘Getting it right for every child' approach, a key Scottish Government policy for all professionals working to support children, young people and their families.

 Teachers have to support children and young people with a range of additional support needs and many difficulties overlap with other areas of need.
 Teachers should work in partnership with parents and other professionals, including the full range of allied health professionals, to ensure that children's needs are appropriately identified and met.
 The guidelines in this resource apply only to dyslexia, but many of the approaches will help a range of different needs.